confluentinc/examples/ccloud/README.md

 * Create a new Kafka cluster and associated credentials
 * Enable Schema Registry and associated credentials
 * Create a new KSQL app and associated credentials
-* Broad ACLs for the service account
+* Create local configuration file with all above connection information
-* Local configuration file with connection information
+* Create ACLs with wildcard for the service account

 To spin up the stack: